-The simplets way to change the order is to use a non-default value for the initialization parameter order of the
+The simplest way to change the order is to use a non-default value for the initialization parameter order of the

 Lattice class.
 This gets passed on to

-which you an override in a custom lattice class to define new possible orderings.
+which you can override by creating a custom lattice class to define new possible orderings.